On this page

 Streamlines goods trade and reduces red tape

-New Zealand goods exporters currently grapple with a complex web of different rules when they trade in the RCEP region.
-RCEP will provide a single rulebook covering all 15 markets, which has the potential to significantly reduce complexity, and therefore compliance costs, for exporters.
+New Zealand goods exporters can grapple with a complex web of different rules when they trade in the RCEP region.
+RCEP now provides a single rulebook, covering all 15 markets (once fully in force with all partners), which has the potential to significantly reduce complexity, and therefore compliance costs, for exporters.

 - RCEP creates an expectation that customs authorities will release ‘perishable goods’, such as seafood, within six hours of arrival including (in exceptional circumstances) release of such goods outside normal business hours which should reduce spoilage and save exporters money;

 - New Zealand exporters have the flexibility to choose from a variety of options for proof of origin documentation, including: third party issued certificates of origin, self-declaration by approved exporters and self-declaration by exporters and producers (subject to an implementation period);

 - Enhanced transparency on import licensing procedures, commitments to facilitate future tariff transpositions, and a consultation mechanism (with clear and predictable processes and timeframes) to address non-tariff barriers.

 RCEP does not deliver significant new market access for goods exports as a result of tariff cuts.
 This is because New Zealand has existing FTAs with all the RCEP signatories, which have already eliminated tariffs on most New Zealand exports.
 However, RCEP delivers additional tariff elimination on a number of New Zealand food products into Indonesia, including sheepmeat, beef, fish and fish products, liquid milk, grated or powdered cheese, honey, avocados, tomatoes and persimmons.